 Last but not least is Epson, which offers a quality range of different printers for business use.

-The Epson EcoTank ET-4550 is a unique printer that is offered with two years worth of ink due to its advanced ink system.
+The Epson EcoTank ET-4550 is a unique printer that is offered with two years worth of ink in advance, thanks to its advanced ink system.
 It has a print speed of 33ppm and is able to print sizes A4, A5, A6, B5 and custom sizes.

 This could be a good choice for smaller businesses which may well be looking for ways to save money while getting a good service.
 The ink system will definitely make that possible as it reduces the need to constantly buy separate ink cartridges.
 The printer can be bought for about £450 from Epson or for about £300 from Amazon.